tychoish/grip/README.rst

   standard library.

-- Shims for other popular logging frameworks to facilitate migrations and provide grip users to the benefits of existing infrastructure without
+- Shims for other popular logging frameworks to facilitate migrations and provide grip users to the benefits of existing infrastructure without requiring large refactoring.

 If you encounter a problem please feel free to create a github issue or open a pull request.